 Using Thin Paper

 You may be on a limited budget and want to save a little money on your cards.
 But remember that using cheap, thin cardstock is often taken as poor and unreliable service.
 If you want to build trust and loyalty with your clients, consider printing your cards on paper with appropriate thickness.
 Otherwise, it will send just a message to recipients, “I don’t care about the quality.”

 Using Harsh Color Schemes

 Color choices are so important that they can make or break your business cards.
 You need to understand how colors work together before starting to design, or the balance of your business card design may be negatively affected.
 Avoid using color schemes that are impertinent to your brand or clash with your business industry or color contrasts that make the business card design uncomfortable to look at.
 Cheesy and unprofessional colors pairing should be also avoided.

 A very important part of a marketing campaign is informing the customers about how a brand is superior to its business rivals.
 If your business card does not include a Unique Selling Proposition, you will lose the chance of using its full marketing potential.
 You must give at least one convincing reason to your customers why they should do business with you.
 A good Unique Selling Proposition defines the company’s premise, explains the problems you solve for your target audience, and lists the top benefits the prospects get from doing business with you.

 In the end, if you are still in doubt, consult an experienced expert to rest assured that everything is done perfectly.
-If you don’t know anybody to ask help from, just give us a call or send us an email.
+If you don’t know anybody to ask for help from, just give us a call or send us an email.
+Agent Print specializes in offering personalized cards for agents.
 Our professional graphic designers are ready to assist you with your design.